-Data engineers are software specialists who serve as “high-tech plumbers” for troves of digital data, said Kolter.
-Data engineers design, build and maintain the behind-the-scenes infrastructure that delivers data reliably and quickly to those who depend on it, whether it be data analysts, upper management or consumers.
+Data engineers design, build and maintain the behind-the-scenes infrastructure that delivers data reliably and quickly to those who depend on it, whether it be to data analysts, upper management or consumers.

-A decade ago, Kolter said, data engineers brought together various sources of data in a repository known as a data warehouse to get it ready for analysis.
+A decade ago, data engineers brought together various sources of data in a repository known as a data warehouse to get it ready for analysis.
 But today, with the volume, velocity and variety of big data, data engineers need more than the traditional data warehouse; they need to be able to support increasingly advanced queries and real-time data analysis.
-So data engineers have to be well-versed in a wide range of data storage technologies, as well as pros at the code that keeps data constantly moving and available on demand.

-Throughout Seattle’s ecosystem of data-driven industries — from Amazon to Zillow and all kinds of enterprises in between — demand for data engineers grew by 118 percent between 2015 and 2017, according to data from the labor market analytics company EMSI.
-It’s a trend that’s expected to stick around: In 2017, LinkedIn ranked big data engineer in the top five of emerging jobs nationally.
+Throughout Seattle’s ecosystem of data-driven industries — from Amazon to Zillow and all kinds of enterprises in between — demand for data engineers has grown by 58% since 2021, according to data from the labor market analytics company Lightcast.
+It’s a trend that’s expected to stick around: In 2020, LinkedIn ranked big data engineer as eighth in emerging jobs nationally.

 As more companies move to take advantage of big data, the Certificate in Big Data Technologies prepares students for jobs that require scalable skills to connect multiple systems and meet the need for speed.

-The certificate focuses on core data engineering concepts and emphasizes the most popular technologies, most of which are open source and continually improving, Kolter said.
+The certificate program focuses on core data engineering concepts and emphasizes the most popular technologies, most of which are open source.
 Certificate students will learn about a range of leading data processing frameworks, including Hadoop, Hive and Spark.